Text alternatives for images

 A decorative image is usually an image used to make a web page more visually appealing.
 For example a banner image like this:

-If the content management system you are using allows it, then you should leave the alt text field as blank for decorative images as they are not providing core information to users.
-Doing this will mean that screen readers will ignore them completley, allowing those users to navigate your content faster.
+If the content management system you are using allows it for example Terminal four, then you should always leave the alt text field as blank for decorative images as they are not providing core information to users.
+Doing this will mean that screen readers will ignore them, allowing users to navigate your content faster.

-If the alt text field is mandatory, like on t4 site manager, then you should provide a simple text version describing what the image is showing.
-For the above example you could say:
+If the alt text field is mandatory, then you should provide a simple text version describing what the image is showing.

 2. An image to support text content